Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: 's Additional Design Options

 Here, $\mathbf{W}_q \in \mathbb{R}^{d_k \times d_{\text{emb}}^{\prime}}$, $\mathbf{W}_k \in \mathbb{R}^{d_k \times d_{\text{emb}}}$, and $\mathbf{W}_v \in \mathbb{R}^{d_k \times d_{\text{emb}}}$ are learnable projection matrices shared across the tree, while $d_k$ represents the dimension of the projected queries and keys.
 This formulation describes a single-head attention mechanism but can be naturally extended to multi-head attention by introducing independent projection matrices for each head and concatenating the resulting outputs.

-The transformed node embeddings are then aggregated via a node-specific function to produce the final routing score.
-This aggregation is discussed in detail in Appendix \ref{app:score_aggregation}, and shown in \autoref{fig:cross_attn_split_fn_with_scoring}.
+The transformed (contextualized) level embeddings are then converted into node scores using a node-specific linear function.
+When multiple level embeddings are available at a given level, we apply the same node-specific linear function to each embedding, and obtain the final score for the node by averaging the resulting scores.
+This aggregation is shown in \autoref{fig:cross_attn_split_fn_with_scoring}.
 This mechanism significantly increases the expressivity of the split function compared to a simple linear projection.
 The node embeddings and projection matrices act as memory representations, storing information from past query and context embeddings, which enhances the model's ability to score inputs effectively.

-We compare the effect of different split functions on retrieval performance across various datasets in \autoref{fig:split_function_ablations}.
+We compare the effect of different split functions on retrieval performance across various datasets in \cref{tab:split-function-ablation}.
 Notably, the cross-attention split function achieves the best retrieval metrics across all datasets, while the MLP split function worse than the linear one.
-This surprising result can be explained by highlighting that both cross-attention and linear splits learn virtual embeddings (the node embeddings in the cross attention and the hyper-plane in the linear one) and compare them with the input.
+This surprising result can be explained by highlighting that both cross-attention and linear splits learn virtual embeddings (the level embeddings combined with node projection functions in the cross-attention and the hyper-plane in the linear one) and compare them with the input.
 Further investigation would be required to confirm this speculation.